 For this comparison, however, I feel like it is a total wash.
 Pick the one you like best (that fits your budget), and you’ll come back with something fantastic.
 Just remember to shoot slightly overexposed (also known as ETTR/Expose To The Right) and correct your image in post to get the best possible image.
 Underexposing any of these cameras will add noise and sometimes color issues.

+Finally, you can check out McMillan’s article and his insights on the topic here.
 Share your thoughts.
 I’m interested in getting your opinions on these four cameras.

 [source: Stray Angel Films]

 Claim your copy of DAVINCI RESOLVE 16 - SIMPLIFIED COURSE with 50% off!
 Get Instant Access!